The Sherfy Farm

-The Sherfy Farm is on Emmitsburg Road about a mile south of town (39.80329° N, 77.248849° W; map; Tour map: Emmitsburg Road).
-At the time of the battle the fifty acre farm was owned by Reverend Joseph Sherfy and included the famous Peach Orchard to the south of Wheatfield Road as well as both Big and Little Round Tops and the Devil’s Den.
-The house is the original house built in the 1840’s and still displays bullet holes in its brickwork, signs of the fierce fighting that took place around it on July 2nd and 3rd, 1863.
-The current barn replaced the original, which had been used by the Confederates as a field hospital but had burned during the battle.
+The Sherfy Farm at Gettysburg is on Emmitsburg Road about a mile south of town (Emmitsburg Road tour map).
+The fifty acre farm was owned by Reverend Joseph Sherfy at the time of the battle.
+It included the famous Peach Orchard to the south of Wheatfield Road along with both Big and Little Round Tops and the Devil’s Den.
+The house was built in the 1840’s.
+You can still see bullet holes in its brickwork, signs of the fierce fighting that took place around it on July 2nd and 3rd.
+The current barn is a postwar replacement.
+The original had been used by the Confederates as a field hospital but it had burned during the battle.

-The Sherfys cleaned, replanted, and rebuilt, and for years sold peaches from the famous orchard.
+The Sherfys cleaned, replanted, and rebuilt.
+For years they sold peaches from their famous orchard.
 It was a popular destination for the men who had fought in its fields, and one wall of the house was reportedly covered by photographs of veterans who had fought there.
 The farm today is owned by the National Park Service and the house is rented out.

 The Sherfy Farm is on the west side of Emmitsburg Road about a mile south of Gettysburg.